Fieldwork is a place for artists to learn about their work, develop their ability to give feedback, and build a community of artistic peers.

 Honed by artists around the world for over 30 years, Fieldwork continues to be a powerful tool in the creative process.
 Participants meet weekly to share works-in-progress and exchange peer feedback, with incisive and stimulating critiques guided by an experienced facilitator.

-NEW: As of March 2018, we have revised the Fieldwork Basics to better reflect The Field's commitment to providing a safe, inclusive space for artists of all racial, cultural, and social backgrounds.
-Scroll down or click here for the full PDF.
+NEW: With the completion of The Field's participation in Race Forward’s Racial Equity in the Arts Innovation Lab in March 2018, we have revised the Fieldwork guidelines to better reflect our commitment to providing a safe, inclusive space for artists of all racial, cultural, and social backgrounds.
+Scroll down to read about our methodology, or download the complete, updated Fieldwork Basics as a PDF.

 The primary goal of Fieldwork is to provide structure and support for an artist's process and to give them meaningful feedback for their work.
 In order to accomplish these goals, The Field and its cohort of facilitators believe in: